BioData-Club/Friendly-Intro-to-R/README.md

 1. Download and install R Studio
 2. Become comfortable with the R Studio interface
 3. Import a dataset into R studio
 4. Learn to use R for basic exploratory data analyis and data visualizaiton
+  - Determine mean, median
+  - Run a t-test
+  - Run an ANOVA
+  - Create histograms and other basic data visulizations
 5. Discuss future directions - what do *you* want to learn next?

 ### Let's get started!